-The Series C Bonds
+The Series E Bonds and Series F Bonds

-The Series C Bonds maturing after June 15, 2032 are subject to optional redemption, at the election of the Treasurer, on or after June 15, 2032 at any time, in whole or in part prior to maturity.
-The redeemed Series C Bonds may be in such amounts and in such order of maturity and in such Series and bear such interest rate or rates (but by lot among bonds bearing the same interest rate within a maturity of a Series) as the Treasurer may determine.
-The redemption price (expressed as percentages of the principal amounts of bonds to be redeemed) is set forth in the following table, to which will be added interest accrued and unpaid to the redemption date:
+The Series E Bonds and the Series F Bonds maturing after November 15, 2032 are subject to optional redemption, at the election of the Treasurer, on or after November 15, 2032 at any time, in whole or in part prior to maturity.
+The redeemed Series E Bonds and Series F Bonds may be in such amounts and in such order of maturity and in such Series and bear such interest rate or rates (but by lot among bonds bearing the same interest rate within a maturity of a Series) as the Treasurer may determine.
+The redeemption price (expressed as percentages of the principal amounts of bonds to be redeemed) is set forth in the following table, to which will be added interest accrued and unpaid to the redemption date: